robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 ----

-SOMETHING SOMETHING CONCLUSION
+SOMETHING SOMETHING CONCLUSION, INCLUDING:

-We could go even further and develop an entire *[public key infrastructure][pki]* to make our game's cryptography even more robust.
+* We could go even further and develop an entire *[public key infrastructure][pki]* to make our game's cryptography even more robust.
 I know I can't be bothered with that but it could be fun to blackmail some interns into doing it.
+* But in reality you'd just do the centralized database, not that big a deal if anyone makes impossible levels and not that expensive to host servers, assuming the game sells OK

 [fb-tinder]: https://robertheaton.com/2014/12/08/fun-with-your-friends-facebook-and-tinder-session-tokens/
 [whatsapp]: https://robertheaton.com/2016/10/22/a-tale-of-love-betrayal-social-engineering-and-whatsapp/